opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

     :param state: The pre-initialized ``CvStereoBMState`` structure in the case of the old API.

 The method executes the BM algorithm on a rectified stereo pair.
 See the ``stereo_match.cpp`` OpenCV sample on how to prepare images and call the method.
 Note that the method is not constant, thus you should not use the same ``StereoBM`` instance from within different threads simultaneously.
+The function is parallelized with the TBB library.